miki2826/ChatOverWebSockesExample/README.md

 ChatOverWebSockesExample
 ========================

-An example chat app over websockets
+An example chat app with NodeJS server over websockets